jrasm91/blog.jrasm.com/content/posts/vscode-shell-environment.md

 env BAMF_DESKTOP_FILE_HINT=/var/lib/snapd/desktop/applications/code_code.desktop /snap/bin/code --force-user-env --no-sandbox --unity-launch %F
 ```

-The command looks long and complicated, and the `--force-user-env` argument looks pretty suspicious.
+The command looks long and complicated, but the `--force-user-env` argument looks pretty suspicious.
 This is most definitely the "app icon" method.

 ## Solution

 The solution was pretty simple.
-I changed this to the "terminal" method by deleting the whole command and replacing it just a single word, `code`.
+I changed this to the "terminal" method by deleting the command and replacing it with `code` instead.

 To test it, I restarted my machine 🤞.
 Luckily, that seemed to have fixed the problem.
 Everything still worked, and the warning and error messages were gone.
-Yay! 🎉
+Yay! 🎉.
+To Be fair, I don't use any environment variables set via `.bashrc` in debug targets or tasks... so I'm not 100% that it's being loaded.
+But hey, the error message is gone right?

 ## Additional Notes